kms0805/kms0805.github.io/_pages/about.md

 I am M.S/Ph.D. student at the [Machine Intelligence Lab](http://milab.snu.ac.kr) at Seoul National University, advised by Prof. [Kyomin Jung](http://milab.snu.ac.kr/kjung/index.html).
 My research focuses on Natural Language Processing.

-In this age where AI is rapidly becoming akin to a trusty sidekick, I believe it's paramount that we can rely on it without doubt.
+In this age where AI is rapidly becoming akin to a trusty sidekick, I believe it's paramount that we can rely on it without a doubt.
 It's about making sure that as we develop these advanced systems, they not only understand us but do so in a way that's **unbiased** and **reliable**.
 My research is fueled by the challenge of reducing biases and ensuring that the knowledge shared by language models isn't just vast, but also trustworthy.